namansh70747/namansh70747/README.md

-### Naman Sharma
+Go developer working on container runtimes, VMM internals, and Kubernetes infrastructure.
+Code merged into CNCF projects.

-Go developer building backend systems and cloud-native infrastructure.
+---

-Contributor to CNCF ecosystem projects — Meshery, KubeStellar, PipeCD.
+Working on systems that run at the infrastructure layer — container runtimes, workload scheduling, and how Kubernetes manages the machinery underneath.
+Interested in how things actually work, not just how they're configured.

-Currently deepening work in distributed systems and Kubernetes observability.
+Contributor to Meshery, KubeStellar, and PipeCD.

 ---

 **Stack**
-Go · Kubernetes · Docker · Prometheus · PostgreSQL · Gin · GitHub Actions · Helm · gRPC
+Go · Kubernetes · Docker · Prometheus · PostgreSQL · Gin · gRPC · Helm · GitHub Actions

-**Building / Learning**
+**Currently deepening**
-Distributed systems · Go concurrency · OpenTelemetry · ArgoCD · Grafana
+Distributed systems internals · Go concurrency · OpenTelemetry · ArgoCD · Grafana

 ---

-[LinkedIn](https://www.linkedin.com/in/naman-sharma-8b9bb6333) · nsharma_be24@thapar.edu
+LinkedIn · nsharma_be24@thapar.edu